 New Mexico cottage food types

 Many states regulate “cottage food,” meaning food made in a home kitchen for sale.
-New Mexico allows the sale of all shelf-stable foods that do require refrigeration.
+New Mexico allows the sale of all shelf-stable foods that do not require refrigeration.
 The 2021 Homemade Food Act does not list specific products, but generally authorizes “baking, cooking, cutting, dehydrating, drying, fermenting, growing, mixing, preserving, raising or other process.”
 The description covers baked goods and most types of candy, dry goods, pastries, jams, jellies, granola and nonalcoholic beverages.

 New Mexico cottage food venues